scherrer-txt/bts/readme.md

         - Menu item 1 — Menu item 2 — Menu item 3 — "Theme [ Dark | Light ]" — "Font size [ - | + | ↺ ]"

 ## Did
+- [x] Redesign "Citace"
+- [x] Add a date to the posts so that there is a full and clear release date
 - [x] Redesign "O mně" & "O blogu"
 - [x] Redesign the blockquotes (*add czech quotation marks*)
 - [x] Design and add the bts logo to the main page